ruslanalas/gw-postmerger-detectability/README.md

 Full details in [`docs/notes_on_limitations.md`](docs/notes_on_limitations.md).
 In brief:

-- The injected signal is a **single-mode toy waveform**, not a physically complete post-merger model.
+- The injected signal is a single-mode toy waveform, not a physically complete post-merger model.
-- **LIGO Livingston (L1) only** — no multi-detector coincidence.
+- LIGO Livingston (L1) only — no multi-detector coincidence.
-- Reported false-positive rates are **finite-sample false-flag rates on constructed windows**, not a production search's false-alarm rate calibrated over months/years of background.
+- Reported false-positive rates are finite-sample false-flag rates on constructed windows, not a production search's false-alarm rate calibrated over months/years of background.
-- $\hat\tau$ is validated as an **anomaly-ranking score**, not as a precise point estimate of the true physical damping time.
+- $\hat\tau$ is validated as an anomaly-ranking score, not as a precise point estimate of the true physical damping time.